momaherg/surgeon/NPT_train/README.md

 ### Common Issues

 1. **Out of Memory**:
+   - The implementation has been optimized to avoid the 448GB memory issue
+   - If you still encounter OOM:
-   - Reduce `batch_size` in config.yaml
+     - Reduce `batch_size` in config.yaml (default is now 1)
-   - Use gradient checkpointing (if implemented)
+     - Reduce `max_length` from 512 to 256
+     - Reduce `rank` from 16 to 8
      - Convert fewer layers
+   - Run `python3 memory_efficiency_test.py` to verify memory usage

 2. **High Equivalence Loss**:
    - Increase `num_epochs`